 - works for an organisation with export advice as its core business;

-- has proven experience of at least three years in the execution of export activities;
+- has proven experience of at least 3 years in carrying out export activities;

 - is not the applicant;